The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd

 In particular, the FDTD kinetic term $H_{K}^{(0)}$ is based on Taylor expansions on the lattice sites and assumes continuity and differentiability.
 In momentum space this term corresponds to

-where$ A p_{l}$ is real-valued and satisfies $-\pi < A p_{l} \le \pi$.
+where $A p_{l}$ is real-valued and satisfies $-\pi < A p_{l} \le \pi$.
 These coefficients are not constrained to a finite set of momenta (due to the absence of periodic boundary conditions).
 In the following we write $k_l \equiv A p_l$ for convenience.
 Note that there are no fundamental limitations for a modified FDTD kinetic term with periodic boundary conditions, although it would require a substantial addition of structure encoding the communication across this boundary in the present version of the code.

-The newly implemented kinetic terms depend on the FFT and, hence, use periodic boundary conditions, and have the momenta constrained to the eigenmodes of the finite box, i.e.
+The newly implemented kinetic terms depend on the FFT and, hence, use periodic boundary conditions, and have the momenta constrained to the eigenmodes of the finite box, i.e.,

 for $l = 1,2,3$.
-The action of the new kinetic terms on a wave-function $\Psi = \Psi(\vec{r})$ ($\vec{r} = (Ax_{1}, Ax_{2}, Ax_{3})$ being spatial coordinates) is given in terms of the Fast Fourier Transform (FFT) and Inverse Fast Fourier Transform (IFFT) operators (realized through \texttt{FFTW}) by
+We note that the momentum space lattice is the reciprocal of the position space lattice.
+The action of the new kinetic terms on a wave-function $\Psi = \Psi(\vec{r})$ ($\vec{r} = (Ax_{1}, Ax_{2}, Ax_{3})$ being spatial coordinates) is given in terms of the Fast Fourier Transform (FFT) and Inverse Fast Fourier Transform (IFFT) operators (realized through the \texttt{FFTW~3}~library) by

 where the FFT and IFFT operations are defined via

 Due to the realization of the kinetic terms through the FFT, optimized communications across the inter-node boundaries, as done in the FDTD approach, are not required here.